Buying a dog (or pet) wheelchair is not easy! How to Choose.

 Huggie Carts – No Address found

 These chairs are relatively new and look very basic.
 Definitely a “no Frills” dog wheelchair.
-Website does not give an address and has grammatical errors and typos.
+The website does not give an address and has grammatical errors and typos.